-For the year under review, cash generated from operations amounted to HK\$15.7 million.
-The Group received cash dividend from trading securities of HK\$1.8 million and interest income of HK\$3.2 million during the year.
-After payment for overseas tax of HK\$0.2 million, net cash generated from operating activities amounted to HK\$20.5 million.
+For the year under review, cash used in operations amounted to HK\$20.3 million.
+The Group received cash dividend from trading securities of HK\$3.4 million and interest income of HK\$2.2 million during the year.
+After refund for overseas tax of HK\$0.3 million, net cash used in operating activities amounted to HK\$14.4 million.
+Cash received upon maturity of bank deposits during the year amounting to HK\$17.7 million was used for financing the operating activities.
+In addition, the Group received dividends of HK\$28.1 million from the Group's jointly controlled entity, Richfield Syracuse Hotel Partners, LLC.
+The total bank interest paid in FY2014 amounted to HK\$1.5 million.